Theobald von Bethmann Hollweg: Prussian electoral law reform

 At that time the long postponed electoral law reform in Prussia reappeared on the political agenda.
 On 27 February 1917 Bethmann Hollweg came before the Reichstag and in a speech that he later called his "most significant" said that he saw the typically German expression of a liberal form of government in a monarchy based "on the broad shoulders of the free man".
 A progressive, social "people's empire" seemed to him acceptable to right and left, and therefore the long term solution to domestic problems.

 But this form of government had no appeal to the outside world, especially the USA.
 Bethmann Hollweg's intellectual limitation to German idealism made him misjudge its international impact.
-In the last months of his term, the Chancellor pursued the goal of a parliamentary monarchy and also pushed the issue of universal manhood suffrage.
+In the last months of his term, the Chancellor pursued the goal of a parliamentary monarchy and reform of Prussia's electoral system.
 On 9 March the conservatives moved even further away from the center and rejected the "whole liberal and parliamentary idea".
 To avoid a break with them, the Chancellor – who was also Prussian minister president – again avoided general constitutional theory in his remarks to the Prussian House of Lords.
 But he clearly rejected an insistence on three-class suffrage and said that his preference was to reform the electoral law as soon as possible.
 He nevertheless pointed out that rushing the issue could have "fatal" consequences and uttered words that were to echo widely:Woe to the statesman who does not recognize the signs of the times, woe to the statesman who believes that after a catastrophe such as the world has never before seen, we could simply pick up where we left off.Although Bethmann Hollweg had wanted to avoid any rupture by using imprecise formulations, the right took the speech as an expression of anti-state sentiment.
 The reactionary wing of the conservatives insulted him as a "henchman of the Jews and Social Democrats".
 The progressive Conrad Haußmann (DVP), on the other hand, spoke of a "historic event" because the Chancellor had openly placed himself on the left.